-The District reserves in the Bond Order the right to issue the remaining \$18,395,000 in unlimited tax bonds authorized but unissued for water, sanitary sewer and drainage facilities, the \$44,500,000 in unlimited tax refunding bonds, the \$2,640,000 in unlimited tax bonds authorized but unissued for road facilities, the \$2,000,000 in unlimited tax bonds authorized but unissued for recreational facilities, and such additional bonds as may hereafter be approved by the voters of the District.
+The District reserves in the Bond Order the right to issue the remaining \$18,395,000 in unlimited tax bonds authorized but unissued for water, sanitary sewer, and drainage facilities, the \$44,500,000 authorized but unissued for unlimited tax refunding bonds, the \$2,640,000 in unlimited tax bonds authorized but unissued for road facilities and such additional bonds as may hereafter be approved by the voters of the District.
 The District has also reserved the right to issue certain other additional bonds, special project bonds, and other obligations described in the Bond Order.
 All of the remaining bonds described above which have heretofore been authorized by the voters of the District may be issued by the District from time to time as needed.
-According to representatives of the Developer, the District will owe the Developer approximately \$4,000,000 in qualifying reimbursable costs for recreational facilities following issuance of the Bonds; however, the District currently only has \$2,000,000 in authorized but unissued unlimited tax bonds for recreational facilities.
+According to representatives of the Developer, the District will owe the Developer approximately \$1,604,934 in qualifying reimbursable costs for recreational facilities following reimbursement from proceeds of the Bonds; however, after the issuance of the Bonds, the District has no authorized but unissued unlimited tax bonds for recreational facilities.
+See "USE AND DISTRIBUTION OF BOND PROCEEDS".